OfficialJhimmy/Ovatave/README.md

  # Ovatave - A Talent and Brand Management Agency.

-This project's major objective was to showcase the agency's next generation of Singers, Models, Athletes, and Digital Entrepreneurs portfolio and celebrate its sucess in the entertainment industry.
+This project's major objective was to showcase the agency's next generation of singers, models, athletes, and digital entrepreneurs and celebrate its success in the entertainment industry.
 ## Table of contents

 - [Overview](#overview)